 An air bag can kill or injure a child in a child seat.
 Child seats should never be placed in the front seats, unless passenger air bag switch is turned off, See Passenger air bag deactivation switch.

-Rear facing child seats should NEVER be placed in the front seats.
+Rear facing child seats should NEVER be placed in the front seats unless the passenger airbag switch is turned off.

 2. Pull down on the shoulder belt and then grasp the shoulder belt and lap belt together.